hapax/hapax.github.io/assets/chuzenji.md

 Certainly not, he concludes.
 Something necessary and immortal must keep the machineries of decay ticking over.
-To my mind, the Third Way is no route to a Judeo-Christian Father, wrathful or provident; rather, it enshrines God as a metaphysical principle of ruin.
+But the Third Way is no route to a Judeo-Christian Father, wrathful or provident as the various Testaments would have us believe;
+rather, it establishes God as a metaphysical principle of ruin.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />